felucian/Ready-AI-APP-ST304/Lab_Modules/02_Confirm_the_app_is_running/02_Confirm_the_app_is_running.md

     service/bookservice created
     ```

-2. Check if the BookService _pod_ is correctly running by executing:
+2. Wait few minutes and then check if the BookService _pod_ is correctly running by executing:

     ```dos
     kubectl get pods